-Whether you are hunting for your first home or your dream home, many find the homebuying experience to be exciting.
+Whether you are hunting for your first home or your dream home, home-buying is an exciting experience.

 But finding the right mortgage loan you need to finance it?
 Not so much.
 And for doctors, it's even more challenging given their unique financial background.